Milestone man Lyon spins Australia to thumping Ashes win

 England paceman Ollie Robinson dismissed wicketkeeper Alex Carey, who stood in for the injured David Warner, for nine but Marcus Harris (nine not out) hit Mark Wood to the fence to wrap up the match.

-England captain Joe Root was disappointed his side could not build on their positive end to day three.
+England captain Joe Root was disappointed his side could not build on their positive end to day three when he and Dawid Malan combined in a big partnership to drag them back into the match.

 "Frustration," he said.
 "We worked really hard to get ourselves back in the game last night.
 It’s a shame that we just couldn’t quite manage to get through that initial phase because it could have been very different."